umbraudax/schoolpythonmeeting/README.md

 Use Run.bat **ONLY** every time after initial use.

 Make sure Python 3 is installed on the computer and added to PATH variable.
+Also make sure chrome version 91 is installed, check by going to Google > Settings > About Chrome.